happtur/Minesweeper/documentation/instructions.md

-To help you keep count of the undiscovered bombs a counter, that starts at the total amount of bombs and decreases when you turn a tile, is displayed in the top left corner.
+To help you keep count of the undiscovered bombs a counter, that starts at the total amount of bombs and decreases when you flag a tile, is displayed in the top left corner.